What is a Copy Writer?

 Occupation Description Write advertising copy for use by publication or broadcast media to promote sale of goods and services.

-Life As a Copy Writer: What Do They Do?
+Life As a Copy Writer

 - Conduct research and interviews to determine which of a product’s selling features should be promoted.